gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

       "Connect" to show a list of db users.
 Now remove access to that db.
 Go back to Connect and choose a username.
 Verify that a recoverable error is shown and the user can continue using the app.
+- File transfer
+  - Download
+    - [ ] Verify if Connect asks for a path when downloading the file.
+    - [ ] Verify that invalid paths and network errors are handled.
+    - [ ] Verify if cancelling the download works.
+  - Upload
+    - [ ] Verify if uploading single/multiple files works.
+    - [ ] Verify that invalid paths and network errors are handled.
+    - [ ] Verify if cancelling the upload works.
 - Refreshing certs
   - To test scenarios from this section, create a user with a role that has TTL of `1m` (`spec.options.max_session_ttl`).